 If you have been charged with a crime, especially if this is your second offense, you need to discuss your case with an experienced Maryland mandatory minimum sentencing attorney.
-At the Law Offices of James N. Papirmeister, Esq., highly skilled criminal defense attorney James N. Papirmeister has 30 years of criminal defense experience.
-He has extensive knowledge in successfully defending individuals facing criminal charges, including drug offenses and DUI/DWI charges.
+At the Law Offices of James N. Papirmeister, P.C., highly skilled criminal defense attorney James N. Papirmeister has 34 years of criminal defense experience.
+He has extensive knowledge in successfully defending individuals facing criminal charges, including drug offenses and DUI and DWI charges.

 Especially if this is your first offense, you need to understand how crucial it is to be properly defended the first time.
 If convicted and tried again, certain crimes in Maryland mean mandatory minimum sentencing, some without the possibility of parole.

-Attorney James N. Papirmeister can represent you in any type of criminal case, including charges that call for mandatory sentences:
+Attorney Papirmeister can represent you in any type of criminal case, including charges that call for mandatory sentences such as: